Restricting visibility and access with user groups

 Overview

-It's sometimes the case that you want to restrict the visibility of content of certain features in ChurchSuite so that information added is private and only visible to certain 'groups' of users - what we call User Groups - and not visible to other users who are not members of the User Group.
-It's possible to restrict the visibility of Notes, Tags, Key Dates, Forms, Flows, Leave Setup, Preset emails and SMSs, along with Resources in the Bookings module.
+It's sometimes the case that you want to restrict the visibility of content of certain features in ChurchSuite so that information added is private and only visible to certain 'groups' of users - what we call User Groups - and not visible to other users who are not members of the user group.
+It's possible to restrict the visibility of Notes, Tags, Key Dates, Forms, Flows, Leave Setup, Preset emails and SMSs and Resources in the Bookings module.

-For each of the above features, you can set the visibility - either to All Users (i.e. all ChurchSuite users, not all members), Just me (private to the creator/author) or to one or more User Groups.
+For each of the above features, you can set the visibility to All Users (i.e. all module users, not all members), your own user, (private to the creator/author user) or to one or more user groups.
+In the example below, "Communications & Announcements" is a user group.

-For example, you might have a "Safeguarding" User Group that you want to be visible to all users so that any user could add a confidential Note and restrict visibility to just those in the Safeguarding user group.
-While any user can add a confidential note to the Safeguarding user group, they are prevented from viewing other notes restricted to the Safeguarding user group, including the note they have just added.
+For example, you could have a "Safeguarding" user group that is visible to all users so that any user can add a restricted Note visible to that user group.
+While any user can add the restricted note, they are prevented from viewing other restricted notes for that user group, including the note they have just added - only "Safeguarding" user group members can view restricted notes.

 Adding a user group

-The Add group pop-up opens.
-Give the User Group a suitable Name, and set whether to Restrict visibility of the group to only users in the group.
-Note that the group can be assigned a shared Email address - when sending emails, users within the group can send on behalf of the group's email address as an alternative to their User email address (see the related support article called Shared email addresses for user groups).
-Click Save to add the new User Group.
+On the Add user group pop-up, enter a suitable Name and set whether to Restrict visibility to only users in the group.
+Optionally assign a shared Email address to the group - when sending emails, user group members will be able to send on behalf of the user group shared email address (as an alternative to their User email address) - for more information, see the related support article Shared email addresses for user groups.
+Click Save to add the user group.

-You can return to a User Group page at any time to Add or Remove users to the group.
+You can return to a user group View at any time to Add or Remove users from the user group.

 Restricting visibility of content to a user group

-Now, when adding or editing any of the features listed above, such as a Form, the user can select to restrict the note's visibility to a user group.
-Only user groups that don't have visibility restricted and user groups the user belongs to are shown in the list.
+When adding or editing any of the features listed earlier in this article - like a Flow - you can restrict its visibility to a user group.
+Only user groups that you belong to are shown in the list.

-While removing user group members is non-destructive, deleting a user account or a user group has destructive consequences.
-Consider whether any notes, tags, key dates, flows, forms, booking resources, leave setup or presets have restricted visibility to just that User or User Group.
-If you proceed with deleting the User or User Group, no users or administrators will be able to access those things - they will still exist but will be permanently hidden from view.
+While removing user group members is non-destructive, deleting a user or user group has destructive consequences.
+Consider whether any notes, tags, key dates, flows, forms, booking resources, leave setup or presets have restricted visibility to just that user or user group.
+If you delete the user or user group, no users or administrators can access those things - they will still exist but will be permanently hidden from view.
 This is intentional to respect the original visibility restrictions that were intentionally added to ensure the privacy of those things.

-Therefore, before deleting a User or User Group, update the visibility restrictions of your notes, tags and flows - either to "All Users", "Just me" or to an alternative User Group; then proceed with the user or user group deletion.
-Once a User or User Group is deleted, only the ChurchSuite Support team can restore the visibility of hidden items.
+Therefore, before deleting a user or user group, update the visibility restrictions of your notes, tags and flows - either to "All Users", "Just me" or an alternative user group; then proceed with the user or user group deletion.
+Once a user or user group is deleted, only the ChurchSuite Support team can restore the visibility of hidden items.